1962 National Soccer League season: Playoffs

 The preliminary round of the playoffs was contested in a round-robin style with two separate groups where the two group winners would qualify for the final.
 The championship final was contested in a two-game series.
-Toronto Ulster United later withdrew from the playoffs due to financial issues.
+Toronto Ulster United FC later withdrew from the playoffs due to financial issues.
 The top six teams qualified for the playoffs.

 Group A

 Toronto Italian Virtus advances to the final.

 Group B

 Toronto Ukrainia advances to the final.

 Finals

 Toronto Italian Virtus won the series 4-3 on goals on aggregate.